Juwana-Zerman/azure-pipeline-project2/README.md

 ![Prediction](screenshots/make_predict_azure_app.png)

-- Optionally, you may view the log files for the deployed application using the command:
+- Optionally, you may view the streamed log files for the deployed application using the command:
 `az webapp log tail`

 ![LogOutput](screenshots/webapplogtail.png)

+## Enhancements

+In the future these skills can be practiced using Azure Repos and trying another CI/CD service such as [Jenkins](https://www.jenkins.io/) or [CircleCI](https://circleci.com/).

+## Demo

+Video Link to Demo this project -->